justmedusty/veritasobscura/README.md

-Will be a comprehensive stego tool
+8Will be a comprehensive stego tool

 So far just implementing generic functions and BMP file parsing.
 Will add more complex image formats once the generic functions are done.